voberle/synacor-challenge/README.md

 Main difficulties I encountered:

 - I didn't realize at first that the memory was a single address space for instructions and data.
 - At first I assumed the maze should be solved using a program, before accepting that the best was to solve it by hand.
+Here is the [map](resources/maze_map.svg).
 - The twisty passage part in the maze was a pain to get done, with luck involved to finally find it.